thangvubk/SoftGroup/README.md

 We use the checkpoint of [HAIS](https://github.com/hustvl/HAIS) as pretrained backbone. **We have already converted the checkpoint to work on ``spconv2.x``**.
 Download the pretrained HAIS-spconv2 model and put it in ``SoftGroup/`` directory.

 Converted hais checkpoint: [model](https://drive.google.com/file/d/1FABsCUnxfO_VlItAzDYAwurdfcdK-scs/view?usp=sharing)

+Noted that for fair comparison with implementation in STPLS3D paper, we train SoftGroup on this dataset from scratch without pretrained backbone.
 ### Training S3DIS dataset
 The default configs suppose training on 4 GPU.
 If you use smaller number of GPUs, you should reduce the learning rate linearly.